Safeguarding Children as Victims and Witnesses

 In some areas the Crown Court may start trials in the afternoon so that preliminaries can be dealt with in the absence of the child witness.
 The child can then attend the next morning and is likely to be fresher and more alert.

-Prosecutors should consider using a warning system by pager or text message so that a child can wait until shortly before needed to give evidence, either at home or somewhere away from the court where he or she is likely to feel more relaxed.
+Regular liaison should be had by the prosecution team with the Witness Service supporter or OIC so that a child can wait until shortly before needed to give evidence, either at home or somewhere away from the court where he or she is likely to feel more relaxed.

 Prosecutors should, where possible, explain the reasons for any delays.
-If they cannot do so in person because they cannot leave the courtroom they should ensure that an assistant or court official does so (Core Quality Standard 6.4[b]).
+If they cannot do so in person because they cannot leave the courtroom they should ensure that an assistant or court official does so.
 Not only is it courteous, but it will also reduce anxiety levels.
 That is important in itself but will also mean that the witness is more likely to give their best evidence.

 Child witnesses should have had the opportunity to have one or more visits to the court.
 This can be vital in ensuring that the child is not overawed on the day of the trial and that they understand the layout of the court when giving evidence from the live link room.

-As part of the detailed needs assessment carried out by the Witness Care Unit a child witness (or their parent/carer depending upon the age of the child) will be asked whether the child would like a court familiarisation visit.
-If they indicate that they would like a visit the Witness Care Unit will pass this information on to the Witness Service.
+As part of the detailed needs assessment carried out by the Witness Care Unit, a child witness (or their parent/carer depending upon the age of the child) will be asked whether the child would like a court familiarisation visit, known as a pre-trial visit.
+If they indicate that they would like a pre-trial visit, the Witness Care Unit will pass this information on to the Witness Service provider (Citizens Advice for any witness without a London postcode and the London Victim and Witness Support (LVWS) for any witness with a London postcode).
 The Witness Service will contact the child witness (or parent/carer) directly to arrange the visit.

 It is CPS policy that all witnesses have an opportunity to refresh their memory before giving evidence in court.
-Witnesses are entitled to see a copy of their statement before the trial.
-With regards to viewing video evidence in chief, how, when and where this is done should be decided upon a case by case basis.
+A witness may be provided with a copy of their statement on the day of trial; they are not entitled as of right to see their statement or to be sent a copy of it before the day of trial.
+With regards to viewing visual evidence in chief, how, when and where this is done should be decided upon a case by case basis.
 The overriding aim is to enable the witness to give their best evidence in court - in particular when being cross-examined.

 Minimising delay between the memory refreshing stage and the trial should be balanced against the ability of the child to concentrate through two viewings on the same day.
-Many child witnesses may prefer to watch the video at least a day before the trial.
-Some find it convenient to watch the video when they attend court for the orientation visit; others prefer to keep the two tasks separate, as time may be limited for the orientation visit and there is already a great deal of information for them to take in.
+Some child witnesses may prefer to watch the VRI at least a day before the trial.
+Some find it convenient to watch the VRI when they attend court for the orientation visit.
+Others prefer to keep the two tasks separate, as time may be limited for the orientation visit and there is already a great deal of information for them to take in.